 Figure 2: Customer Funded Growth as a new paradigm

-Figure 3: Customer Funded Growth will be the new normal
+Figure 3: Blueprint For Building Customer Funded Growth Company:

 Dr. Pallab Chatterjee is the Chairman of 3Lines: He is an Internationally recognized High-Tech executive with over 46 years of experience.
 Prior to 3Lines, he was MD for a $3B+ PE firm Symphony, ex-CEO of i2 and ex-CIO and CTO of Texas Instruments.
 He has a unique blend of Technology, Business and PE value creation which led to billion dollar exits.